ResearchObject/ResearchObject.github.io/ro2018/submitting-to-ro2018/index.md

 tl;dr: Preprint (and additional resources) should be uploaded to the [RO Zenodo community](https://zenodo.org/deposit/new?c=ro).
 The Zenodo research object is submitted for review in [EasyChair](https://easychair.org/conferences/?conf=ro2018).
-Upon acceptance, the [RO2018 proceedings](http://www.researchobject.org/ro2018/ro2018-proceedings/) link to Green Open Access preprints/ROs in Zenodo, and DOI to papers accepted for the [IEEE eScience proceedings](https://www.escience2018.com/page/442470).
+Upon acceptance, the [RO2018 proceedings](http://www.researchobject.org/ro2018/ro2018-proceedings/) link to Green Open Access preprints/ROs in Zenodo, and DOI to papers accepted for the [IEEE eScience proceedings](http://archive.is/FxKe8) [archived 2019-08-01].